mbcovid19updates/mbcovid19updates.github.io/README.md

 Individuals who receive a dose of an mRNA vaccine following one or two doses of a vaccine not approved by Health Canada, but approved by the World Health Organization, will be considered fully immunized.
 Individuals can have their immunization record updated to include vaccines not approved by Health Canada at https://manitoba.ca/covid19/vaccine/immunizationrecord/residents.html#immunization-records.

-#### Questions?

-The Manitoba government has assembled a [Frequently Asked Questions (FAQ) section](https://www.gov.mb.ca/covid19/vaccine/immunization-record.html) on the COVID-19 Vaccine website as well as a [Frequently Asked Questions (FAQ) section](https://immunizationcard.manitoba.ca/#/faq?lang=en) on the Immunization Card website.
-They both cover a wide variety of different questions, so you can check there and see if your questions are answered.
-We may include additional answers here in the future.

-<a href="https://www.gov.mb.ca/covid19/vaccine/immunization-record.html" class="button">COVID-19 Vaccine website FAQ</a>
-<a href="https://immunizationcard.manitoba.ca/#/faq?lang=en" class="button">Immunization Card website FAQ</a>

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>